 |# Not completed||% Completed|

-2. A minimum GPA of B (3.0) with no course grade below a C (2.0) on all work for the master's degree.
+3. A minimum grade average for graduate work of B (3.0)- with no course grade below C (2.0)- on all work for the master's degree.

-5. Completion of of the California Basic Education Skills Test (CBEST)
+8. Completion of the California Basic Education Skills Test (CBEST)

 California Basic Education Skills Test (CBEST)